Bio and CV

 BIO

-Louise explores the creative application of old media.
-She is trained in archives, film and time-based art.
-She researches, teaches and practices as an archivist.
-She develops and shares much of her work in collaborations – re-enacting 1970s media art in the artist archivist collaboration Teaching and Learning Cinema and numerous collaborations in contemporary experimental music.
+Louise develops and shares much of her work in collaborations – re-enacting 1970s media art in the artist archivist collaboration Teaching and Learning Cinema and, over the years, collaborations in contemporary experimental music and dance.
+Recently, she has been working on creative community development in her suburb Kambah.

 /////